-Kinetika, an arts organisation based in Purfleet, is undertaking a project to highlight the history of the silk trade routes from India to London, with the Thames river channel being a key route.
+In 2017, the 70th anniversary of India’s independence from Britain, Kinetika, an arts organisation based in Purfleet, undertook a project to highlight the history of the silk trade routes from India to London, with the Thames river channel being a key route.
+They invited 10 towns situated along the river Thames to take part in this project, Dartford being one of these.

-Kinetika have invited 10 towns situated along the river Thames to take part in this project and Dartford is one of these.
-Each town is ‘twinned’ with a corresponding town in India – Dartford’s twin town is Howrah.
-The aim of the project is to create a set of large (6m long) banners – painted with wax, and made of silk (referencing the silk trade).
-These banners will then be walked through the town at an event in September this year.
-Kinetika are walking through each town involved in the project and so linking the independent events in each town to create one larger overall event.
-They will be doing a parallel walk along the Hooghly River in India.
+Each town was ‘twinned’ with a corresponding town in India – Dartford’s twin town was Howrah.
+The aim of the project was to create a set of large (6m long) banners – painted with wax, and made of silk (referencing the silk trade).
+These banners were walked through the town at an event in September of the same year.
+Kinetika walked through each town involved in the project and so linked the independent events in each town to create one larger overall event.

 Key artists from Dartford were invited to come along to two workshops to produce sketch designs to be incorporated into the final banners.
 These sketches were then silk printed through What If Gallery workshops and including work by DAN artists, to produce a 6m long silk Batik banner to represent Dartford, with the help of Kinetika, the arts organisation who were running the project.

 As part of the background learning, we had a visit from some Indian artists.
 They gave us a demonstration of a traditional folk art form – singing scrolls.
 The artists paint a scroll of paper with images depicting a story or event.
 They then compose a song to accompany the scroll, and as the song and story progresses, the scroll is unravelled vertically to reveal the next stage of the story.
 It was a beautiful experience to watch these artworks in action; part visual art, part music, part performance art, they are incredibly engaging and moving.